pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 # What libraries are used in the code?
 scikitlearn, pandas, numpy and matplotlib.

-# Well, something more about the dataset?
-This housing dataset contains above 40 variables, Among them, 37 are categorical variables while rest are numerical variables. train.csv contains 1460 rows and test.csv contains 1459 rows.

 ## Dataset

 The data contains information from the 1990 California census.
 The columns are as follows:<br />